 The Four Functions of the Digestive System

-The digestion system breaks down food we eat into energy our bodies can use.
-Motility, Digestion, Absorption and Secretion are the four vital functions of the digestive system.
-In addition, there are a litany of organs that make up this system.
+The digestion system breaks down food into energy our bodies can use.
+Motility, Digestion, Absorption, and Secretion are the four vital functions of the digestive system.
+In addition, a litany of organs make up this system.

 Motility:

-- Food moves through the digestive track due to process called peristalsis
+- Food moves through the digestive tract due to a process called peristalsis

-- Peristalsis moves the muscles in GI tract
+- Peristalsis moves the muscles in the GI tract

 - Moving food through the digestive system